 The key is to treat your pets with a really good quality spot-on treatment (not the cheap ones you can buy from large pet retailers).
 Then you let your pets wander around your house in their new role as mobile flea killers (cats are especially good at this).

-And If You Don't Want to Use Toxic Chemicals in Your Home or On Your Pets?
+What to Do If You Don't Want to Use Toxic Chemicals in Your Home?

 If you are against using the spot-on treatments or any of the strong sprays or flea bombs, there are methods you can use to rid yourself of fleas.